MatthewBlam/Dexcom-4-Desktop/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-For a walk-through of how to use the program and it's features, please watch the video below.
+For a walk-through of how to use the program and it's features, please watch <a href="https://raw.githubusercontent.com/MatthewBlam/Dexcom-4-Desktop/main/images/Dexcom%204%20Desktop%20Showcase%20Compressed.mp4?token=GHSAT0AAAAAABXPLAXTMEG5ULWMK7I5YCUMYX4HRPQ">this video</a>.

 ### Features
 * Main Dexcom widget